LouVang97/Week14/Report3.md

 http://rufus.akeo.ie/

-After I installed iPXE in the USB, when I got to BIOS the iPXE is still fail.
+After I installed iPXE in the USB, when I got to BIOS the iPXE was fail.
 Now I still trying to figure it out.
 When I did, I’ll post the result.